 Open meeting laws forbid secret meetings in smoke-filled rooms that reek of corruption.
 Most public servants would agree that they are necessary to a functioning democracy.
 Many “secret meetings,” though, do not have bouncers requiring passwords in the back rooms of bars.
-What if two school board members meet for lunch and discuss board business?
+What if two municipal board members meet for lunch and discuss board business?
 They could be part of a “rolling quorum,” which would put them in violation of open meeting laws.
 Common sense and a history of rulings suggest guidelines for keeping board communications compliant with open meeting laws.

 What Open Meeting Laws Require

 Each state has an open meeting act that applies to its state agencies the same constraints that the federal “Sunshine Act” puts on federal agencies.
 It specifies that any time there is a gathering of a group of people who are authorized to vote on public business, the public has the right to hear the discussions and to see the votes.
 The public must receive notice of the meeting one or two weeks prior to the meeting (with the exact lead time depending on the state), and records of the discussion and the votes must be made available to the public.

 On a first reading, open meeting acts are quite simple.
 A section of the Louisiana Open Meeting Act states:

 It is essential to the maintenance of a democratic society that public business be performed in an open and public manner and that the citizens be advised of and aware of the performance of public officials and the deliberations and decisions that go into the making of public policy.

 The devil is in the details.
 Specific requirements of open meeting laws create gray areas.
 A seemingly innocent board member may unwittingly violate her state’s laws.